Kopi (drink)

-In Singapore, kopi is recognized as culturally significant and part of the everyday diet and lifestyle of many Singaporeans.
-It is habitual for Singaporeans of all ethnicities and ages to customize their Kopi using the Hokkien dialect.
-The Singapore coffee is distinct from other types of coffee due to its roasting process and preparation technique involving a variation of the Torrefacto method.
-Coffee consumption thus offers a medium for performing an ambivalent (g)local version of what it means to be a Singaporean.
-Concerns over the elevation of diabetes cases, have caused the creation of government-led nationwide campaigns in Singapore to reduce sugar intake, especially with regard to sweet drinks or drinks that add sugar such as Kopi O. This has the potential to affect the consumption of Kopi O. The significance of Kopi in Singapore's culture can be found in greater detail in Singapore's only Kopi museum.
+In Singapore, kopi is recognized as culturally significant and part of everyday diet and lifestyle.
+Singapore coffee is distinct from other types due to its roasting process and preparation technique involving a variation of the Torrefacto method.
+Concerns over the elevation of diabetes cases have caused the creation of government-led nationwide campaigns in Singapore to reduce sugar intake, especially with regard to sweet drinks or drinks that add large amounts of sugar, such as kopi.
+The significance of kopi in Singapore's culture can be explored in greater detail in the country's kopi museum.

-Kopi is also a popular drink in Brunei, Malaysia, and Southern Thailand.
-Tenom in the East Malaysian state of Sabah is a major regional producer of coffee beans, which is used to brew kopi.

 Etymology and Hokkien roots

-This transcendence of Hokkien dialect in local kopi culture can be linked to the prominence of Hokkien immigrants in Malaya and Colonial Singapore.
-According to the history of Chinese immigration, millions of China residents left due to natural calamities and political instability during the 19th Century.
-In the beginning, 50,000 Chinese landed in Singapore – many of them Chinese traders.
+This prominence of the Hokkien language in local kopi culture can be linked to the prominence of Hokkien immigrants in Malaya and colonial Singapore.
+According to the history of Chinese immigration, millions of China residents left due to natural calamities and political instability during the 19th century.
+In the beginning, 50,000 Chinese landed in Singapore—many of them Chinese traders.
 This number grew to 200,000 in 1900 as more passed through the Malay States and Dutch East Indies into Singapore.
 Amongst the arrivals, the Hokkiens made up the largest proportion of Chinese dialect groups in Singapore.
 Thus, they also came to possess a dominant share of the banking, manufacturing and trade industries.

 Variations

 Variations in style of traditional coffee revolve around denseness, sugar level, and additions of evaporated milk, condensed milk or ice.
-Local Kopi vocabulary governs the way consumers order their preferred style of Kopi in Malaysia and Singapore.
+Local kopi vocabulary governs the way consumers order their preferred style of kopi in Malaysia and Singapore.

-Kopi is a Malay term and it's used in conjunction with different chinese dialects including Hokkien, Cantonese and Mandarin.
-In Singapore, there are at least 54 core variations of Kopi with different customisation on sugar, temperature and thickness.
+Kopi is a term from Malay and is used in conjunction with terms from different Chinese languages, including Hokkien and Cantonese.
+In Singapore, there are at least 54 core variations of kopi with different customisation on sugar, temperature and thickness.
 These terms are recognised in hawkers and coffee shops nationally.

 The terms used to order these variations in Singapore, along with their respective meanings, can be found below.